 - The lifter starts the lift with all 5 fingertips of the lifting hand touching the plate at the base of the Hub.
 It is permissible that the fingers rotate somewhat from this position during the course of the lift, but holding the Hub as if grabbing a doorknob is not allowed.
 The Hub must remain approximately parallel to the ground.

-- The lifter must stand up straight; once standing straight the lifter waits for a down signal from the referee before returning the weight to the ground.
-Contact must be maintained by the lifter's hand and the Hub until the weight is resting on the floor.
-The referee then indicates if the lift was accepted.
+- The lifter must fully straighten up (back erect, legs and hips locked out); once standing straight, the lifter must maintain control of the lift for 1 second before getting a down signal from the referee, and must then return the weight to the ground.
+Contact must be maintained between the lifter's hand and the Hub until the weight is resting on the floor.
+The referee then indicates whether the lift was passed or not.